nicolajthor/starter-hugo-academic/content/authors/admin/_index.md

 ---
 title: Nicolaj Thor
-role: Predoctoral Research Fellow in Economics
+role: Economics PhD Student at Brown
 avatar_filename: nico.jpeg
-bio: "I am a predoctoral research fellow in Economics at [Opportunity Insights](https://opportunityinsights.org/) based at Harvard.
+bio: "I'm a first-year PhD student in Economics at Brown University.
+Previously, I was a predoctoral research fellow at [Opportunity Insights](https://opportunityinsights.org/) based at Harvard.
 I am interested in economic mobility, behavioural economics, development economics, and the role of social capital and networks.
 I completed my BA in Economics with a minor in Applied Maths from NYU Abu Dhabi in 2019."
 interests:
   - Social Capital and Networks
+  - Behavioural Economics
   - Development Economics
-  - Behavioural Economics
 social:
   - icon: github
     icon_pack: fab